symfony/symfony-docs/quick_tour/the_architecture.rst

 The Architecture
 ================

-The first three parts of this tutorial didn't look too deeply at the architecture of the framework.
+You are my hero!
+Who would have thought that you would still be here after the first three parts?
+Your efforts will be well rewarded soon.
+The first three parts didn't look too deeply at the architecture of the framework.
 Because it makes Symfony2 stand apart from the framework crowd, let's dive into the architecture now.

 Understanding the Directory Structure
 -------------------------------------